idiocc/accepts/documentary/1-API/index.md

 The instances of this class allow to negotiate languages, charsets, encoding and types and additionally:

-- Allows types as an array or arguments list, i.e. `(['text/html', 'application/json'])` as well as `('text/html', 'application/json')`;
+- Allow types as an array or arguments list, i.e. `(['text/html', 'application/json'])` as well as `('text/html', 'application/json')`;
-- Allows type shorthands such as json;
+- Allow type shorthands such as json;
-- Returns false when no types match;
+- Return false when no types match;
-- Treats non-existent headers as *.
+- Treat non-existent headers as *.

 ```### constructor => Accepts
 [